hirolemo/Photofy/README.md

 You will also see any lint errors in the console.

 ## `How to Use
+Visit https://hirolemo-photofy.firebaseapp.com/ to upload pictures and use site.

 1. Clone or download the repository
   - if cloning, install Git here: https://git-scm.com/downloads and then run 'git clone https://github.com/hirolemo/Photofy.git' in a terminal window